 Santbir Singh is a Research Associate with SikhRI.
 He is currently doing his Ph.D. in Sociology at York University.
 His graduate research focuses on Sikh activism and the inherent relationship between Sikhi and anarchism explored through historical and contemporary Sikh movements, such as the Kisān Morcha (Farmer’s Protests) of 2020-2021.

-Santbir has been trying to cultivate a deeper relationship with Sabad Guru while focusing on Sikh inspirations for social activism, feminism, and human rights through a critical analysis using different schools of thought and tradition.
+Santbir Singh has served as an educator and activist in the Sikh community for over two decades.
+He continues cultivating a deeper relationship with Sabad Guru while focusing on Sikh inspirations for social activism, feminism, and decolonization through a multifaceted critical analysis using different schools of thought and tradition.

 We all suffer at times, weighed down with personal traumas, disappointments and regrets.
 According to the Buddhists, the primary truth of all of human existence is suffering.
 But in Sikhi, while our Guru acknowledges that there is much suffering in life, there is more to life and the universe than mere suffering.
 No, life is so much more than suffering.